History and exam

 Patients with hypodeveloped sacrum are much more likely to be incontinent.[13]

-Approximately 50% of affected children occasionally soil their underwear, and 25% have persistent fecal incontinence that requires daily treatment.[7]
+Approximately 50% of affected children occasionally soil their underwear, and 25% have persistent faecal incontinence that requires daily treatment.[7]

-More than 50% of patients may experience fecal incontinence after surgery, but most are continent by adolescence.[8]
+More than 50% of patients may experience faecal incontinence after surgery, but most are continent by adolescence.[8]

 spinal abnormalities

-Other spinal abnormalities that can lead to fecal incontinence include myelodysplasia and tethered cord.
+Other spinal abnormalities that can lead to faecal incontinence include myelodysplasia and tethered cord.

 weak

-psychological or behavioral problems due to stressful family events
+psychological or behavioural problems due to stressful family events

 Significant family events such as divorce of parents, birth of a sibling, or death of a family member may result in psychological stress causing children to regress in their development (including bowel and bladder habits).